 "Finch, no matter how good the mufflers of your car are supposed to be, I'm not riding the ten miles of what passes for your driveway to the road."

-When Finch had proposed to go to his cottage for the week-end, Reese had been surprised.
+When Finch had offered to go to his cottage for the week-end, Reese had been surprised.
 He hadn't taken the reclusive man for an outdoor person.
-Then Harold had told him the place was quite secluded but equipped with the best technology and comforts.
+Then Harold had told him the place was quite secluded but equipped with the best modern technology and comforts.
 After weeks of uninterrupted numbers, the prospect of some time off and out of the city had actually sounded good.
 He also was admittedly curious to see how Finch did spend his time off.
 It seemed like the genius was always stuck by his computers.
 Spending a few days with his "boss" outside the work area could prove interesting ─maybe Finch would feel like sharing more about himself?

 What Reese hadn't anticipated was the "secluded" part of it.
 The cottage was down ten miles of a trail that was barely drivable unless with an excellent 4WD ─no, make that a military truck.
 John had been taken aback when Finch had appeared with a modern 4WD instead of the luxurious sedans he usually favored.
 He had refrained from asking anything but had wondered why Finch would choose such a car for their three hour road trip.
 Then, they had left the main road, slowed down to a gravel trail for a while before entering what could only be described as a collection of potholes and bumps surrounded by trees.
 That's when the idea about the military truck had popped in his mind.
 How anyone would want to drive over that thing was beyond him.